Topological arguments for Kolmogorov complexity: Vyugin's result and its extensions

 \section{Vyugin's result and its extensions}

-M.~Vyugin~\cite{mvyugin} has shown that for every $n$ and for every string $x$ with $\KS(x)\ge 2n+O(1)$ one can find a string $y$ such that both conditional complexities $\KS(x|y)$ and $\KS(y|x)$ are equal to $n+O(1)$.
-This is proved with a (rather ingenious) game argument.
-As we shall see in this paper, the condition $\KS(x)\ge 2n$ is stronger than necessary; it is enough to assume that $\KS(x)\ge n+c\log n$ for some $c$.
-This can be shown (unless $\KS(x)$ is not very large) by a simple topological argument.
-(The game argument still seems to be necessary if $\KS(x)$ is really big compared to $n$.)
+As we have said, M.~Vyugin~\cite{mvyugin} showed that for every $n$ and for every string $x$ with $\KS(x)\ge 2n+O(1)$ there exists a string $y$ such that both conditional complexities $\KS(x\cnd y)$ and $\KS(y\cnd x)$ are equal to $n+O(1)$.
+One may say informally that $y$ is ``$n$ bits apart from $x$ in both directions''.

+This result was proved in~\cite{mvyugin} using a rather ingenious game argument.
+As we shall see in this paper, the condition $\KS(x)\ge 2n$ is much stronger than necessary; it is enough to assume only that $\KS(x)\ge n+c\log n$ for some $c$.
+We present a proof of this theorem based on a simple topological argument.
+This topological proof can be applied unless $\KS(x)$ is very large (Vyugin's game argument still seems to be necessary if $\KS(x)$ is really big compared to $n$.)

-Similar reasoning allows us to construct $y$ such that both complexities $\KS(x|y)$ and $\KS(y|x)$ has prescibed values with $O(1)$-precision, even if those values are different.
-(This question was discussed in Vyugin's paper~\cite{mvyugin}, but no positive result of this type is given there except for the already mentioned case $m=n+O(1)$.)
+Similar reasoning also allows us to construct $y$ such that both complexities $\KS(x\cnd y)$ and $\KS(y\cnd x)$ have prescribed values with $O(1)$-precision, even if those two values are different.
+(This question was discussed in Vyugin's paper~\cite{mvyugin}, but no positive result of this type was given there except for the already mentioned case $m=n+O(1)$.)
 Again we need some restrictions that guarantee that prescribed values are not unreasonable large or small.
-Here is the exact statement. \begin{thm} Let $P$ be some polynomial.
-There exists a constant $c$ such that for every string $x$ and for all integers $m,n$ such that \begin{itemize} \item $n+c\log n \le \KS(x) \le P(n)$; \item $c\log n \le m \le P(n)$, \end{itemize} there exists a string $y$ such that $|\KS(x|y)-n|\le c$ and $|\KS(y|x)-m|\le c$. \end{thm} (Since $\KS(x|y)$ does not exceed $\KS(x)$, we need $\KS(x)$ to be greater than $n$; the ``safety margin'' of size $O(\log n)$ is assumed in the statement.
-We also require $m$ and $\KS(x)$ to be polynomially bounded.)
+Here is the exact statement.